Rijeka Cruise Port Guide

 No ships scheduled in port today.

-Sailings visiting Rijeka during the peak months of winter, spring, and fall are a bit more expensive than the the low season of summer.
-On average Rijeka is rather expensive as a port of call.
-Check out the chart below for the average cost per day by month.
+Sailings visiting Rijeka during the peak seasons of summer and fall are considerably more expensive than the the low season of winter.
+On average cruises that visit Rijeka are fairly expensive compared to other itineraries.
+Look at the graph below for the average cost per day by month.